marcosetn/react_upload/README.md

 A Snippet from my React/Redux CMS.
-I've extracted the component, actions and reducer which I use for uploading images to the server.
+I've extracted the component, actions and reducer which I've been working on for uploading images to the server.

 Obviously it won't work for real unless you're connected to the backend.